 State program for providing medicines for chronic diseases

 From July 1, 2017, persons suffering from chronic conditions, who are registered in the unified database of "socially vulnerable families" with the rating score not exceeding 100,000, are eligible for the state program providing drugs for chronic conditions.
-The program provides patients with selected drugs for chronic cardiovascular diseases, chronic obstructive pulmonary disease, diabetes (type 2) and thyroid conditions.
+Since September, 2018 the program was expanded and now it is accessible for pensioners, and for persons with disabilities (among them for disabled children), also for patients with Parkinson and epilepsy diseases.
+The program provides patients with selected drugs for chronic cardiovascular and obstructive pulmonary diseases, diabetes (type 2) and thyroid conditions, also for Parkinson and epilepsy.

-During the year 2017, the program benefited 13 010 persons.
+During the year 2018, the program benefited 29 483 persons.